 Kathleen Dolan, women in politics, political participation and electoral and legislative politics

 Dolan can answer questions and provide analysis on the campaign, including the impact of the record number of women candidates in the presidential race.
-She can also talk about the gender gap in voting, public opinion, and how gender stereotypes might affect women candidates.
+The distinguished professor of political science can also talk about the gender gap in voting, public opinion, and how gender stereotypes might affect women candidates.

 Thomas Holbrook, voter behavior, political campaigns and forecasting national elections

 Holbrook can also speak about what kind of impact a political convention can have on a presidential campaign both regionally and nationally.
-He is the author of “Do Campaigns Matter?” and “Altered States: Changing Populations, Changing Parties, and the Transformation of the American Political Landscape.”
+A distinguished professor of political science, Holbrook is the author of “Do Campaigns Matter?” and “Altered States: Changing Populations, Changing Parties, and the Transformation of the American Political Landscape.”

-Kathlyn Olson, rhetoric of leadership and languages used in presidential debates
+Kathlyn Olson, rhetoric of leadership and language used in presidential debates

 A professor of communication, Olson uses rhetorical criticism to examine political campaign communication on issues with public consequences, empowering citizens who can interpret what they hear and see in the media and from the candidates themselves.

 John Heywood, older workers, labor, public sector employees

 Heywood is an expert in the economics of personnel.
 The distinguished professor of economics examines topics including performance pay, earnings discrimination, the labor market for older workers, public sector labor markets and the economics of trade unions.

 Kundan Kishor, monetary policy, housing market